FAQ's for Parents of Traditional Undergraduate Students

 Is indoor seating available in the event of rain or extreme heat?

-In addition to the outdoor seating area, the College offers live-broadcasting of the ceremony in campus classrooms located in Donnelly Hall, Dyson Center, Lowell Thomas Communications Center and Fontaine Hall.
+In addition to the outdoor seating area, the College offers live-broadcasting on posted campus locations.
 These locations offer air-conditioned venues for guests who prefer to be out of the "elements."

 What about parking?

 Family and guests are encouraged to arrive early to better ensure a parking space.
 Vehicular access to the campus will become increasingly difficult as the parking lots fill.
 The south entrance of the campus will be the first to close.
-The Lower West Cedar, Upper West Cedar, and Fulton Street lots and the Saint Francis Hospital parking garage (with shuttle service) will be available for guest parking.
+The Beck, Lower West Cedar, Upper West Cedar, and Fulton Street lots will be available for guest parking.
+The Mid-Hudson Regional Hospital of Westchester Medical Center Parking Garage will also be available for parking at no cost.
+A shuttle bus will be available to transport guests to and from the graduation site.
+The last shuttle back to the Medical Center Parking Garage will be at 2:45 p.m.

 What happens if it rains?